Chloé Aurard-Bushee: Professional career

 Aurard signed with the Boston Pride of the Premier Hockey Federation (PHF) on 12 May 2023, shortly after the team signed fellow Northeastern alumnus Alina Müller.
 They would never play for the club, as the PHF would be bought out and dissolved to make way for the Professional Women's Hockey League (PWHL).

 On 18 September 2023, Aurard was selected 21st overall in the 4th round of the 2023 PWHL Draft by New York, becoming the first French player to be affiliated with a PWHL team.
 She signed a two-year contract with the club on 13 November 2023.
 In the team's inaugural outing, a 4–0 victory over Toronto, she recorded two assists.
 She scored her first PWHL goal on 28 February 2024, in a 4–2 loss to Ottawa, becoming the first player from France to score a goal in the league.
 She would finish the season with one goal and eight points.

 In her second season with the Sirens in 2024–25, Aurard averaged just 7:24 in time on ice, recording only four points in 27 games.
-On June 18, 2025, Aurard signed a one-year contract with the Boston Fleet.
+On June 18, 2025, Aurard signed a one-year contract with the Boston Fleet, but would be cut from the roster following training camp.
+On November 28, the ZSC Lions of the Swiss Women's League (PFWL) announced that they had signed Aurard to a contract effective January 1, 2026, through the end of the season.